BrandonXu6106/obsidianpublish/content/thoughts/cryptography.md

 ### Efficiency

 MACs can be computed three orders of magnitude faster than digital signatures.
-For example, a 200MHz Pentium Pro takes 43ms to generate a 1024-bit modulus [[RSA|RSA]] signature of an MD5 digest and 0.6ms to verify the signature, whereas it takes only 10.3$\mu s$ to compute the MAC of a 64-byte message on the same hardware in our implementation.
-There are other publickey cryptosystems that generate signatures faster, e.g., [[Elliptic-curve Cryptography (ECC)|elliptic curve]] public-key cryptosystems, but signature verification is slower.
+For example, a 200MHz Pentium Pro takes 43ms to generate a 1024-bit modulus [[RSA.md|RSA]] signature of an MD5 digest and 0.6ms to verify the signature, whereas it takes only 10.3$\mu s$ to compute the MAC of a 64-byte message on the same hardware in our implementation.
+There are other publickey cryptosystems that generate signatures faster, e.g., [[Elliptic-curve Cryptography (ECC)|elliptic curve](Elliptic-curve%20Cryptography%20(ECC).md) public-key cryptosystems, but signature verification is slower.